oswaldoferreira/serverless-todo/README.md

 ### Frontend

-To run a client application first edit the `client/src/config.ts` file to set correct parameters.
-And then run the following commands:
+To run a client application first edit the `client/src/config.ts` file to set correct parameters (you'll need to setup an Auth0 application), then run the following commands:

 ```
 cd client